rorogab/rorogab/README.md

 ### Hi there, I am Gabriela 👋

-<h3 align="left">A passionate full stack developer based in Barcelona</h3>
+<h3 align="left">A full stack developer based in Barcelona</h3>

 - 🔭 I’m currently working on `Task Mates`, my first full stack personal project.
 - 🌱 I’m currently improving my `React`skills.
 - 👯 I’m looking to collaborate on projects that make a positive social impact.
 - 🤔 I’m looking for help with the back end.
-- ⚡ Fun fact: When I'm not crafting code, you'll find me immersed in a good book.
+- ⚡ Fun fact, when I'm not crafting code, you'll find me immersed in a good book.

 <h3 align="left">Connect with me:</h3>
 <p align="left">